reeddunkle/reeddunkle.github.io/_posts/2016-07-27-Python-Generators.md

 You should use a generator for this.

 **Note**:
-In [PEP 289](https://www.python.org/dev/peps/pep-0289/), `sum()` was itself turns into a generator expression.
+In [PEP 289](https://www.python.org/dev/peps/pep-0289/), `sum()` was itself turns into a generator function.
 This means that instead of the above code...

 ```
 sum((x**2 for x in range(5)))